Grayson Perry: Tapestries

 The Vanity of Small Differences consists of six tapestries that tell the story of Tim Rakewell.
 Some of the characters, incidents and objects I have included I encountered whilst filming All in the Best Possible Taste.
 The tapestries tell a story of class mobility.
 I think nothing has such a strong influence on our aesthetic taste as the social class we grow up in.

-The sketches were translated using Adobe Photoshop to design the finished images and the tapestries were woven on a computer controlled loom.
+The sketches were translated using Adobe Photoshop to design the finished images and the tapestries were woven on a computer-controlled loom.

 Perry produced a pair of large-scale tapestries for A House for Essex, called The Essex House Tapestries: The Life of Julie Cope in 2015.

 A House for Essex ("Julie's House") (2012–2015)

 In 2015 the external work was completed on a holiday home in Wrabness, Essex, created by Perry working with Fashion Architecture Taste (FAT).
-Known as A House for Essex or Julie's House, it was built over the River Stour, as a commission for the charity Living Architecture.
-The house encapsulates the story of Julie May Cope, a fictional Essex woman, "Born in a flood-struck Canvey Island in 1953 and mown down last year by a curry delivery driver in Colchester".
+Known as A House for Essex or Julie's House, it was built overlooking the River Stour, as a commission for the charity Living Architecture.
+The house encapsulates the story of Julie May Cope, a fictional Essex woman, "born in a flood-struck Canvey Island in 1953 and mown down last year by a curry delivery driver in Colchester".
 Writing in The Daily Telegraph, Ellis Woodman said, "Sporting a livery of green and white ceramic tiles, telephone-box red joinery and a gold roof, it is not easy to miss. ...
 Decoration is everywhere: from the external tiles embossed with motifs referencing Julie's rock-chick youth to extravagant tapestries recording her life's full narrative.
 Perry has contributed ceramic sculptures, modelled on Irish Sheelanagigs, which celebrate her as a kind of latter-day earth mother while the delivery driver's moped has even been repurposed as a chandelier suspended above the double-height living room."

 Perry made a variety of artwork used inside the house, depicting Julie Cope's life.
 He made a series of large-scale tapestries, The Essex House Tapestries: The Life of Julie Cope, which include "A Perfect Match" (2015) and "In Its Familiarity, Golden" (2015), and for the bedrooms, "Julie and Rob" (2013) and "Julie and Dave" (2015).
 He also wrote an essay, "The Ballad of Julie Cope" (2015) and created a series of black and white woodcuts, Six Snapshots of Julie (2015).
+Perry also released the series in a signed colour edition of 68.
 The work was shown in an exhibition, Grayson Perry: The Life of Julie Cope, at Firstsite in Colchester, Essex, from January to February 2018.